MinThihaSoe/Design-and-Modelling-of-Quadcopter/README.md

 # Quadcopter
 Trajectory control with Quadcopter in MatLAB using Simulink

-This project is reseached for MAE6245 : Robotic Systems class in The George Washington University (2024).
+This project is reseached for MAE6245 : Robotic Systems course in The George Washington University (2024).

 Each Simulation is separated into different files